Ryan McMahon Player Props: Rockies vs. Padres

-Ryan McMahon and his Colorado Rockies take the field on Opening Day versus Blake Snell and the San Diego Padres on March 30 at 9:40 PM ET.
+Ryan McMahon -- 1-for-5 with a double in his last game -- will be in action for the Colorado Rockies versus the San Diego Padres, with Nick Martinez on the hill, on March 31 at 9:40 PM ET.

+In his previous appearance, he went 1-for-5 with a double against the Padres.

 Ryan McMahon Game Info & Props vs. the Padres